Print Forms Email

 The National Flood Insurance Program (NFIP) has a free-of-obstruction requirement that states that they will allow no type of lower area enclosure or construction practice that prevents the free flow of coastal floodwaters and waves beneath the footprint of an elevated building during a base flood event.
 Compliance with this requirement helps our entire community as we protect our access to Federal Flood Insurance and keep insurance coverage premiums at a lower rate.

-Federal and/or local requirements for enclosures are:
+Requirements for enclosures are:

-The enclosure is limited to 299 square feet or fewer.
+Per the county Erosion Response Plan, the enclosure is limited to 299 square feet or fewer.

 The enclosure will be constructed with engineer-certified, non-supporting breakaway walls, lattice work, or insect screening.